U-Cast: A Surprisingly Simple and Efficient Frontier Probabilistic AI Weather Forecaster: Related Work

 \section{Related Work}

-\paragraph{Architectural Backbones \& The Complexity Trap.} Regardless of whether the training objective is deterministic (MSE) or probabilistic, the field has moved towards specialized architectures to manage the spherical geometry of the Earth.
-Graph networks, pioneered by~\citet{keisler2022forecasting}, serve as the backbone for the deterministic GraphCast~\cite{lam2023learning} as well as the probabilistic GenCast~\cite{price2023gencast}, FGN~\cite{alet2025fgn}, AIFS-CRPS~\cite{lang2024aifscrps}, and Graph-EFM~\cite{oskarsson2024probabilistic}.
+\paragraph{Architectural backbones \& the complexity trap.} Regardless of whether the training objective is deterministic (MSE) or probabilistic, the field has moved towards specialized architectures to manage the spherical geometry of the Earth.
+Graph networks, pioneered by~\citet{keisler2022forecasting}, serve as the backbone for the deterministic GraphCast~\cite{lam2023learning} as well as the probabilistic GenCast~\cite{price2023gencast}, FGN~\cite{alet2025fgn}, AIFS-CRPS~\cite{lang2026aifscrps}, and Graph-EFM~\cite{oskarsson2024probabilistic}.
 Fourier or spherical neural operators, which enforce geometric symmetries, are used in the deterministic FourCastNet~\cite{pathak2022fourcastnet} and its ensemble-forecasting successors~\cite{cachay2024probemulation,bonev2025fcn3, mahesh2025hens1}.
 Similarly, vision transformers---often adapted using 3D-Swin blocks or custom variable tokenization---underpin models such as Pangu~\cite{bi2023accurate}, Aurora~\cite{bodnar2024aurora}, Stormer~\cite{nguyen2023stormer}, FuXi~\cite{li2023fuxi}, and others~\cite{zhong2025fuxiens, stock2025swift, argonne2025aeris}.
 While elegant, these designs introduce significant engineering complexity.
-Convolutional architectures have been explored~\cite{weyn2019canmachines, karlbauer2024healpix, cresswell2025dlesym, andrae2025continuous}, but have largely been dismissed in the frontier race for skillful medium-range weather forecasts.
+Convolutional architectures have been explored~\cite{weyn2019canmachines, karlbauer2024healpix, cresswell2025dlesym, andrae2025continuous}, but have received less attention in recent frontier work on medium-range weather forecasting.
 We revisit this direction, demonstrating that the ``inductive bias'' of geometric architectures is less critical than previously thought, even for frontier probabilistic forecasting.